Kassaby03/Dynamic-branch-prediction/README.md

 ## 💡 Acknowledgments

-Use the SimpleScalar sim-outorder simulator to analyze branch prediction performance
+1-Use the SimpleScalar sim-outorder simulator to analyze branch prediction performance

-implement a code and compile it
+2-Implement a code and compile it

-Configure the simulator according to the specified parameters
+3-Configure the simulator according to the specified parameters

-implement a code for static forward not taken backward taken
+4-Implement a code for static forward not taken backward taken

-Analyze branch frequency, characterization, and prediction accuracy
+5-Analyze branch frequency, characterization, and prediction accuracy

 ---